langue-festival/website-source/README.md

 ## Development environment

-Running `make dev` will download, setup and compile all that is needed to run this website locally.
-Once finished you can point your browser to `main.html`.
+Running `make dev` will start a web server, just point your browser to [http://localhost:8000](http://localhost:8000).